 Admissibility is the Controlling Concept in U.S. Immigration.

 If you have been told that you are inadmissible, or think you might be inadmissible, contact us for a consultation.
 With offices on both sides of the border, we are experienced with denial of entry issues.
 We represent individuals who apply for waivers and exceptions to inadmissibility.

-If you would like legal assistance, a consultation is the best place to start.
-Spend up to a full hour with an immigration attorney to discuss the details of your situation, gain an understanding of how the law operates, and work through issues and supporting documents to plan an immigration strategy for obtaining benefits.
+Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through complex issues and supporting documents and plan an immigration strategy for obtaining benefits.
 To schedule a consultation, please click one of the links below: